Website migration checklist

 Define the scope of changes

-Define specific requirements for the site for critical elements that impact SEO elements, such as:- URL structure
+Define specific requirements for the site for critical elements that impact SEO elements, such as:

 - Site architecture